IvanAguado22/Code-Challenge---DCSL-GuideSmiths/README.md

 The main goal is to move a series of robots sequentially through a grid, return their final positions and orientation, as well as informing if one of them has gone out of the grid and therefore, has been lost.
 A txt file has been used for the input, where the coordinates of the grid, those of the robots, their orientations and their respective instructions must be included.
 The format used must be the one shown in the pdf file called "NODE_-_Martian_Robots_code-challenge", included in the project.
 In case any input character is invalid, the user will be informed on screen to change it.

 The aforementioned pdf also includes specifications about the rest of the objectives of this test.
+At the same time, the project is commented in a way that makes it easy to relate the requirements of the statement to the code.

 HOW TO RUN THE PROJECT